NavehVH/Job-AI-Agent/README.md

 # AI Agent Job Hunter

-An AI Agent for job search.
-Automated intelligent agent that scans major tech company career sites for Junior/Student positions in Israel or whatever role type you want to define it to search.
+An AI agent for automated job search.
+Still working on it and adding ideas.
+This tool scans major tech company career sites for Junior / Student positions in Israel, or any role type you configure.

-This project is a Python-based tool designed to solve the "Junior Problem" (My current problem): endless scrolling through career sites only to find roles that require 0 years of experience.
+The project is designed to solve the "Junior Problem": endless scrolling through career sites only to discover roles that secretly require years of experience.

-The agent fetches jobs from multiple platforms (Workday, SmartRecruiters), filters strictly for Israel, and uses OpenAI's `gpt-4o-mini` to analyze the actual job description (not just the title) to determine whether a role is truly entry-level and send a notification.
+The agent fetches job data from multiple platforms, filters strictly for Israel, and uses OpenAI gpt-4o-mini to analyze the actual job description (not just the title) in order to decide whether a role is truly entry-level and worth notifying about.

+---

 ## Features

-### Multi-Platform Support
+### Multi-Platform and Comprehensive Coverage

-Automatically adapts to different career site technologies:
+The agent adapts its fetching strategy to four different Applicant Tracking Systems (ATS) and aggregates results from job boards to provide a broad and realistic market view.

+#### Direct Company Sources (ATS)
-- Workday (Nvidia, Intel, Dell, etc.)
+- Workday (Intel, Nvidia, Dell, etc.)
+- Greenhouse (Wiz, Riskified, Melio, etc.)
+- Comeet (Fiverr, Moon Active, Team8, etc.)
 - SmartRecruiters (CyberArk, Western Digital, etc.)

+#### Job Board Aggregation
+- Uses JobSpy to scan LinkedIn, Glassdoor, and similar boards for new jobs added in the last 24 hours
+- Helps detect so-called hidden junior roles from companies not explicitly targeted

+---

-### Smart Filtering
+### Intelligent Filtering and Analysis

-- Location filtering: strict filtering for Israel (Tel Aviv, Haifa, Yokneam, etc.)
-- AI analysis: GPT reads the full job description
+- AI-powered vetting: GPT reads the full job description and searches for experience indicators such as 0-2 years, new grad, student, or intern
+- Title override: misleading titles are ignored in favor of description-based analysis
+- Strict location filtering: only Israel-based roles are analyzed (Tel Aviv, Haifa, Yokneam, etc.)
-- Deduplication: SQLite database ensures you are never notified twice about the same job
+- Deduplication: an SQLite database ensures each job is stored only once, even if found via multiple sources

+---

 ### Performance and Architecture

-- Lazy loading: full job descriptions are fetched only for relevant Israel-based jobs
+- Lazy loading: full job descriptions are fetched only for relevant Israel-based roles to reduce bandwidth and API usage
-- Modular design: new companies can be added easily via a JSON config file
+- Modular design: adding a new company or source requires only a configuration change

+---

 ## Tech Stack

 - Language: Python 3.10+
-- Database: SQLite (zero-config, local)
+- Database: SQLite (local, zero-configuration)
-- AI Engine: OpenAI API (`gpt-4o-mini`)
+- AI Engine: OpenAI API (gpt-4o-mini)
-- Libraries: `requests`, `pydantic`, `sqlite3`
+- Libraries:
+  - requests
+  - pydantic
+  - sqlite3
+  - python-jobspy
+  - pandas

+---

 ## Installation